 Sorbitol Side Effects

 No matter how useful sorbitol is, there are also certain side effects that it can induce in the human’s body.
-The following are just some of these side effects:

 - It can also cause nausea, dizziness, shortness of breath, and rectal bleeding.